-- 102. This paragraph best supports the statement that - a.
+- a.
 Shakespeare's characters are more interesting than fictional characters today. - b. people today are interested in Shakespeare's work because of the characters. - c. academic scholars are putting together an anthology of Shake-speare's work. - d.
 New Yorkers have a renewed interested in the work of Shake-speare. - e.
 Shakespeare was a psychiatrist as well as a playwright.